The Wollotuka Institute

 Wollotuka consolidates all Indigenous activities of the University under one strategic and operational body.
 This whole-of university approach was highlighted as an example of best practice in the 2012 Behrendt Review.
 The institute also proudly adheres to the Indigenous Education Statement (PDF, 118.7KB).

-The four functions of The Wollotuka Institute incorporate:
+The functions of The Wollotuka Institute incorporate:

 - Indigenous Student Engagement and Experience